bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 Now that we are able to generate a receive address we can get some testnet bitcoin from one of the public [testnet faucets](https://coinfaucet.eu/en/btc-testnet/)

-After we send and after the transaction is confirmed we will need to sync wallet before we can see the new balance from the received transaction.
+After we send and after the transaction is confirmed we will need to sync the wallet before we can see the new balance from the received transaction.

 ## Restoring wallet

-The `createWallet` method creates a wallet using a `mnemonic`, in order to restore we can use the same method, we wont need to call `generateMnemonic` as we will already have a `mnemonic` to restore with.
+The `createWallet` method creates a wallet using a `mnemonic`, in order to restore we can use the same method, we won't need to call `generateMnemonic` as we will already have a `mnemonic` to restore with.

-Let's add a input box to enter our own `mnemonic`, we will use the `mnemonic` entered in the input box to create a wallet.
+Let's add an input box to enter our own `mnemonic`, we will use the `mnemonic` entered in the input box to create a wallet.

-Let's add input box for `mnemonic` below the Generate Mnemonic button.
+Let's add an input box for `mnemonic` below the Generate Mnemonic button.

 ```jsx
 <TextInput